Theodor Lessing: Fame and anti-nationalist polemics

 This article earned him the enmity of nationalists, and his lectures were soon disrupted by anti-Semitic protestors.
 Lessing received only limited support from the public, and even his colleagues argued that he had gone too far.
 A six-month leave of absence failed to calm the situation.
 On 7 June nearly a thousand students threatened to move their studies to the Technische Universität Braunschweig unless he was removed, and on 18 June 1926 the Prussian minister Carl Heinrich Becker bowed to public pressure by putting Lessing on indefinite leave on a reduced salary.

+Personal life

+Lessing married Maria Margarete Adele Pauline Friederike Stach von Goltzheim in 1900; the couple had two daughters, Miriam (born 1902) and Judith (born 1904).
+After their marriage ended, he married Ada Lessing around 1912.
+With Ada, he had another daughter, Ruth (born 1913), later known as Ruth Gorny.

 Escape from the Nazis and assassination

-On 30 January 1933 the Nazi Party entered government and in February, after the suppression of the Das Freie Wort congress, Lessing started packing his bags.
+On 30 January 1933, the Nazi Party entered government and in February, after the suppression of the Das Freie Wort congress, Lessing prepared to leave.
 On 1 March he and his wife fled to Marienbad in Czechoslovakia, where he continued to write for German-language newspapers abroad.
 But in June it was reported in Sudeten newspapers that a reward had been announced for his capture.
+A similar reward was offered for the assassination of Albert Einstein, who spent some weeks in England protected by armed guards.

-On 30 August 1933 he was working in his study on the first floor at the Villa Edelweiss (today at Třebízského 33) when he was shot through the window by assassins.
+On 30 August 1933, Lessing was working in his study on the first floor at the Villa Edelweiss (today at Třebízského 33) when he was shot through the window by assassins.
 He died the next day at the hospital in Marienbad.